 Guideline 1 calls for developing and implementing ecosystem-level planning in cooperation with management partners and stakeholders.
 NOAA Fisheries anticipates that regions will vary with respect to interest in and knowledge of ecosystem-level planning, which will lead to diverse approaches to EBFM and ecosystem-level planning.
-Identifying ecosystem-oriented goals and objectives at regional levels are important for guiding NOAA Fisheries' work on EBFM, climate-ready fisheries, and designing new science efforts under CEFI and other funding programs.
+Identifying ecosystem-oriented goals and objectives at regional levels are important for guiding NOAA Fisheries' work on EBFM, climate-ready fisheries, and new science efforts under CEFI and other funding programs.

 NOAA Fisheries cannot implement EBFM without significant engagement from its partners and interested stakeholders.
-Many partners use strategic planning documents to describe and integrate ecosystem goals, objectives, and priorities across multiple fisheries and to plan for the effects of various pressures on fisheries within an ecosystem.
-Under Guideline 1, NOAA Fisheries' goals are:
+NOAA Fisheries acknowledges the time and effort management partners have devoted to relevant strategic planning documents.
+Many partners use these strategic planning documents to describe and integrate ecosystem goals, objectives, and priorities across multiple fisheries and to plan for the effects of various pressures on fisheries within an ecosystem.
+Under Guideline 1, NOAA Fisheries' Goals are: